johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2017-12-24-ts-loader-2017-retrospective.md

 ---
-title: "ts-loader 2017 retrospective"
+title: 'ts-loader 2017 retrospective'
 authors: johnnyreilly
 tags: [Die Hard, TypeScript, ts-loader, Webpack]
 hide_table_of_contents: false
 ---

 2017 is drawing to a close, and it's been a big, big year in webpack-land.
 It's been a big year for `ts-loader` too.
 At the start of the year v1.3.3 was the latest version available, officially supporting webpack 1.
 (Old school!)
 We end the year with `ts-loader` sitting pretty at v3.2.0 and supporting webpack 2 and 3.

 Many releases were shipped and that was down to a whole bunch of folk.
 People helped out with bug fixes, features, advice and docs improvements. **All of these help.**`ts-loader` wouldn't be where it is without you so thanks to everyone that helped out - you rock!

 ![](https://avatars.githubusercontent.com/christiantinauer)